Updated June 12, 2023

-Talent acquisition can be more clearly defined as “a strategic approach towards identifying, attracting and onboarding top talent to efficiently and effectively meet dynamic business needs.”
+Talent acquisition is “a strategic approach towards identifying, attracting and onboarding top talent to efficiently and effectively meet dynamic business needs.”

-Recruitment is the final component of a difference between recruitment and talent acquisition process that begins with sourcing, screening, questioning, assessing, identifying and hiring.
+Recruitment is the final component of the difference between the recruitment and talent acquisition process that begins with sourcing, screening, questioning, assessing, identifying, and hiring.

-In many organizations, the entire process extends to the first stage of on-boarding, which goes ahead and becomes the shared responsibility between the hiring manager and the HR.
+In many organizations, the entire process extends to the first onboarding stage, which becomes the shared responsibility between the hiring manager and HR.

 6 key strategic elements of talent acquisition.